Green, Healthy, and Affordable Housing for Resilient Communities

 This project will bring together the expertise at the School of Medicine with the environmental policy expertise at the Nicholas Institute to develop policy-relevant, applied-research projects that evaluate approaches to address longitudinal changes in health outcomes due to dynamic environmental processes within neighborhoods.
 It will also seek to combine this work with a developing collaboration on housing security to assess children’s health and educational outcomes.

-Nrupen Bhavsar, Department of Medicine, General Internal Medicine; Kay Jowers, Nicholas Institute for Environmental Policy Solutions; Laura Richman, Department of Population Health Sciences; Christopher Timmins, Economics Department.
+Nrupen Bhavsar, Department of Medicine, General Internal Medicine; Kay Jowers, Nicholas Institute for Energy, Environment & Sustainability; Laura Richman, Department of Population Health Sciences; Christopher Timmins, Economics Department.

 HighSeas @ Duke